-I first wrote about Marty’s T-Bucket three years ago and since that time we’ve gained many new followers and added many new posts to our blog, so it’s quite likely this is the first time you’re seeing this.
+I first wrote about Marty’s T-Bucket over ten years ago and since that time we’ve gained many new followers and added many new posts to our blog, so it’s quite likely this is the first time you’re seeing this.

 The T-Bucket Hat Trick

 How so, you say?
 Sure, Grabowski and Ivo built awesome buckets that have inspired generations that followed.
 But, what other 19-year-old (born in Berlin, Germany, no less) creates such a unique, beautifully proportional T-bucket that it achieves the hat trick of hot rodding: the covers of Hot Rod, Car Craft, and Rod & Custom — all within a 15 month period!

 I first saw Marty’s T-bucket on the cover of the January 1961 Car Craft and was fascinated by it.
 At the time, I was only 12 and didn’t truly understand the beauty of symmetry, but I knew I loved this T-bucket.
 The T grille shell was sized and positioned to allow the finned Weiand valve covers to be perfectly visible above its angular sides.
 And that ’49 Olds V8 appeared massive — it was as wide as the bucket’s firewall!

 The profile photos showed a T-bucket that appeared more rakish than those of Grabowski and Ivo.
 Only later did I learn that there was a significant difference between Marty’s 1915 T body and the later models used by Norm and TV Tommy.
 I was so taken with the look of Marty’s T that it influences what I’m doing today in building a T-Bucket.